CyclicLight/cycliclight.github.io/wiki/nations/Vallendrian-Empire.md

 ---
-title: The Empire
+title: Empire of Vallendria
 layout: wiki-page
 ---

-**The Empire** was a collection of territories in central [Tav'esh](/wiki/continents/Tav'esh) that formed the Imperial Expanse.
+**The Empire of Vallendria** was a collection of territories in central [Tav'esh](/wiki/continents/Tav'esh) that formed the Imperial Expanse.
 It fell a decade prior to the Reshaping when the reigning emperor was murdered on his birthday.

 ## History